How the switch to electric is changing the way we buy cars

-When it comes to EVs, the jargon is enough to make your head hurt.
-PHEV, BEV, amperes, kilowatt-hours, EMS… Who has the time to learn a whole new technical language just to get a new car?
+When it comes to EVs and EV chargers, the jargon is enough to make your head hurt.
+PHEV, BEV, amperes, kilowatt-hours, EMS… Who has the time to learn the EV terminology just to get a new car?

 Now you don’t have to.
 We’ve compiled all the essential EV terminology you’ll ever need to understand, evaluate, buy, charge, and maintain your EV — all in one place.
 It’s as easy as A (Ampere), B (Battery storage), C (Chargepoint)!